-There are certain similarities within any means of communication, whether it’s during your talk in a meeting, at a public speech, or in your emails.
-Always keep in mind the 7 Cs of Communication.
+There are certain similarities between all means of communication, whether it’s during your talk in a meeting, at a public speech, or in your emails.
+Always keep in mind the 7 Cs of Communication:

-To learn more about the 7 Cs of Communication and how to employ them in knowing how to speak and write,Visit MindTools‘ article on the process.
+To learn more about the 7 Cs of Communication and how to employ them in your speeches and writing, check out MindTools‘ article on the process.

 Monroe’s Motivated Sequence